Apollon77/daikin-controller-cloud/README.md

 ## Changelog:

+### __WORK IN PROGRESS__
+* BREAKING: Drop Node.js 10.x; support for LTS versions of Node.js
+* (Apollon77) Update dependencies to latest versions and make library compatible again to them
+* (Apollon77) Split the options initialization for Proxy and it's defaults to the proxy class

 ### 0.2.1 (2022-02-20)
 * (uKL) Expose isCloudConnectionUp as own method on device
 * (uKL) prevent crash when some data from devices are still null after new addition to cloud